In a Nutshell:

 • Seat Depth: 20”

-This is a lightly built chair that doesn’t weigh a ton, but also, it doesn’t support a lot of user weight.
-It’s not an excessively large chair, and even better, it’s built with space-saving technology incorporated into the design, so you’ll only need about 4” – 6” of clearance between the seatback and whatever wall you set the chair near.
+This lightly built chair doesn’t weigh a ton or support much user weight.
+It’s not an excessively large chair; even better, it’s built with space-saving technology incorporated into the design.
+You’ll only need about 4” – 6” of clearance between the seatback and whatever wall you set the chair near.

-That’s good news for people who live in smaller homes or apartments, or for anyone for whom space is at a premium, but given the modest size of the chair and the limited amount of weight it can support, this chair is not going to be for everyone.
-If you’re taller than 6’ or weigh more than 250 pounds, you’re going to need a bigger, more robust recliner.
+That’s good news for people who live in smaller homes or apartments or for anyone for whom space is at a premium.
+However, given the modest size of the chair and the limited weight it can support, this chair will not be for everyone.
+You will need a bigger, more robust recliner if you’re taller than 6’ or weigh more than 250 pounds.

-Assuming the height and weight limit issues aren’t a problem for you, you’ll find a lot to like in the design, and we’ll talk about the particulars in the next section.
+Assuming the height and weight limit issues aren’t a problem, you’ll find a lot to like in the design.
+We’ll discuss the particulars in the next section.

 Adjustability & Comfort

 As we said in the last section, the Lifestyle Taupe leather recliner utilizes conventional block foam for padding.
 It’s comfortable, especially given its relatively modest price, but there’s a catch.
-Block foam tends not to hold its shape very well over time, so if your chair relies heavily on it for padding, and you plan on using it for several hours every day, you can expect that it will start breaking down after a couple of years of heavy use.
+Block foam tends not to hold its shape very well over time, so if your chair relies heavily on it for padding and you plan on using it for several hours every day, you can expect it to break down after a couple of years of heavy use.

 A side pose image of Lifestyle Power Recliner in Taupe color.

 Where adjustability is concerned, this is a power recliner, so the electric motors handle the recline function.
 It’s a standard three-point recliner, so you can choose “Sitting,” “TV,” or “Sleeping” positions.
-The motor is quiet, and the recline action is smooth, but you don’t have a ton of recline options on offer.
+The motor is quiet, and the recline action is smooth, but you don’t have many options.

-If you’re looking for something that offers an infinite number of recline positions and allows you fine-grained control over the recline angle, this isn’t the chair you’re looking for.
+If you’re looking for something that offers infinite recline positions and allows you fine-grained control over the recline angle, this isn’t the chair you’re looking for.
 It’s very good at what it does, but what it does is somewhat limited.

-In any case, the company markets this chair as a “lay flat” model, but that’s overselling it.
+The company markets this chair as a “lay flat” model, but that’s overselling it.
 It lays mostly, but not completely flat.
-Again, that’s not a deal-breaker because if you’re looking for a recliner to sleep in, then odds are it’s because you find sleeping in your bed to be challenging, if not impossible, so laying perfectly flat wouldn’t do you much good anyway.
+Again, that’s not a deal-breaker because if you’re looking for a recliner to sleep in, then odds are it’s because you find sleeping in your bed challenging, if not impossible, so laying perfectly flat wouldn’t do you much good anyway.

-It’s a very good chair for people with conditions like sleep apnea though because you’re flat enough to be comfortable, but your head is elevated sufficiently that sleeping in the chair is not likely to trigger an attack while you’re sleeping.
+It’s a very good chair for people with conditions like sleep apnea, though, because the seat is flat enough to be comfortable, but the head is elevated sufficiently so that sleeping in the chair is not likely to trigger an attack while sleeping.

 Storage & Extras

-Another potential limitation is the fact that this chair doesn’t come with built-in storage pockets.
-There’s nowhere to put your favorite books and magazines, or any supplies you may want to keep close at hand while you’re spending time in the chair.
+Another potential limitation is that this chair lacks built-in storage pockets.
+There’s nowhere to put your favorite books, magazines, or any supplies you may want to keep close at hand while you’re sitting in it.

 A side pose image of Lifestyle Taupe Leather Recliner.

-That’s not a deal-breaker, but storage pockets are pretty easy additions, so we were a little surprised not to find one present here.
+That’s not a deal-breaker, but storage pockets are pretty easy additions, so we were surprised not to find one present here.

-On the flip side, the Lifestyle recliner does have a USB port so you can keep your favorite device charged, which we can almost see as a viable replacement for the lack of a storage pocket; except of course that the storage pocket can be used to hold bottles of water and snacks.
-The USB port might replace the need for reading material storage, but you’ll definitely want a side table near this chair so you’ll have a place for your stuff!
+On the flip side, the Lifestyle recliner does have a USB port so you can keep your favorite device charged, which we can almost see as a viable replacement for the lack of a storage pocket, except, of course, that the storage pocket can be used to hold bottles of water and snacks.
+The USB port might replace the need for reading material storage, but you’ll want a side table near this chair so you’ll have a place for your stuff!

-One thing to note in this section, though is the lack of a battery backup system.
-If you’re in a reclined position and the power goes out, the chair is going to stay in that position until the power comes back on.
-If you suffer from a mobility issue, you may find yourself stuck in the chair until someone can come help get you out of it.
+However, one thing to note in this section is the lack of a battery backup system.
+If you’re in a reclined position and the power goes out, the chair will stay in that position until the power comes back on.
+If you suffer from a mobility issue, you may find yourself stuck in the chair until someone can help you.

-If you don’t have a mobility issue, you’ll still have to clamber out of the chair, which is a bit awkward, but more of an annoyance than anything.
+If you don’t have a mobility issue, you’ll still have to clamber out of the chair, which is a bit awkward but more annoying.

 Minimal Assembly Required

-The Lifestyle power recliner doesn’t come assembled, but the assembly process is fairly straightforward.
+The Lifestyle power recliner isn’t assembled, but the process is straightforward.
 All you’ll have to do is attach the seatback to the rest of the chair and plug it in.
 From start to finish, it should take no more than fifteen to twenty minutes to get the chair ready for first use.

-Unfortunately, this company does not offer White Glove service, so if you’d rather not put it together on your own, you’ll want to make sure you’ve got an assistant close at hand on the day the boxes arrive at your doorstep.
+Unfortunately, this company does not offer White Glove service, so if you’d rather not put it together on your own, you’ll want to ensure you’ve got an assistant close at hand on the day the boxes arrive at your doorstep.

 Pros & Cons of the Lifestyle Taupe Leather Recliner